adamgunderson/PaloAltoVersionMonitor/README.md

 0 * * * * /usr/bin/python3 /path/to/versionMonitorPaloAlto.py > /dev/null 2>&1
 ```

-### 2. scrape-eol-dates.py
+### 2. scrape-eol-dates.py (optional)

-This script generates CSV files containing EOL dates for hardware models and software versions.
+This script generates two CSV files: `palo_alto_eol_hw_dates.csv` and `palo_alto_eol_sw_dates.csv`, containing EOL dates for hardware models and software versions respectively.
 It scrapes this information from Palo Alto Networks' official documentation.
+As an alternative to running this script, you can use the pre-generated CSV files provided in this repository.

 #### Setup